SU-SWS/saa_victoria_subtheme/README.md

 If you view the .theme file you will see the function `saa_victoria_subtheme_preprocess_ds_entity_view` (Display Suite entity view).
 This is how we target our paragraph that has been processed with patterns ui module.

+## Bulk Deploying to ACSF Sites

+In the need to run theme-updates on multiple ACSF sites at once you can use the built in composer scripts.

+*Setup*
+1. Copy `/dev/config.example.json` to `/dev/config.json`
+2. Find your ACSF username and API key by logging into one of the ACSF dashboards. eg: https://www.cardinalsites.acsitefactory.com/user/
+3. Navigate to the `API Key` tab and generate or copy your API Key
+4. Update `config.json` to add your API key
+5. Navigate to the `Edit` tab and copy your Username. eg: `Shea McKinney`
+6. Add your username to the `config.json` file.
+7. Change the `config.api` url in the `config.json` file to point to the environment of choice. `dev-` for dev, `test-` for the test environment, and remove the prefix for production.

+*Refresh the theme*
+Bulk refreshing the theme will pull down the latest from the branch each site is set to.

+0. Follow the steps in setup.
+1. Edit `config.json` and add/remove from the sites section.
+You will need the shortname and the site id for each site.
+You can get that information by logging into the ACSF dashboard and searching for the site.
+2. Ensure the `api` path is pointing to the environment you want to refresh.
+3. From this directory run `composer deploy-theme-updates`

+*Deploying new branches/tags*
+Bulk deploying new branches and tags will change the target on the site.

+0. Follow the steps in setup.
+1. Edit `config.json` and add/remove from the sites section.
+You will need the shortname and the site id for each site.
+You can get that information by logging into the ACSF dashboard and searching for the site.
+2. Ensure the `api` path is pointing to the environment you want to change.
+3. Ensure the `vcsUrl` is correctly pointed to the repo of choice.
+4. Ensure the `vcsTarget` is set to the branch or tag you wish to change to.
+5. From this directory run `composer set-theme-branch`